Maciej Janowski: Career

-In the 2008 season, he started in the Team U-19 European Championship Final.
-He was the best rider in the Polish team scoring 15 points despite th eteam finishing last), but Poland was last.
+In the 2008 season, Janowski started in the Team U-19 European Championship Final.
+He was the best rider in the Polish team scoring 15 points despite the eteam finishing last), but Poland was last.
 In August of the same year, he won the Individual U-21 Polish Championship in Rybnik and was second in the Individual U-19 European Championship Final.
 In September, he was the best rider in the Poland team and he won Team U-21 World Champion title.
 He was second in the Polish Bronze Helmet Final and won the Polish Silver Helmet Final.
 At the 2008 Speedway Grand Prix of Germany in Bydgoszcz, Janowski was nominated as first track reserve at 2008 FIM Final Speedway Grand Prix.
 However, when Niels Kristian Iversen was injured, Janowski replaced him in GP event.
 He finished 15th and scored one point, after beating Martin Smolinski.

-Weekly "Tygodnik Żużlowy" (Speedway Weekly) awarded him as Junior of the Year.
+Weekly "Tygodnik Żużlowy" (Speedway Weekly) awarded Janowski as Junior of the Year.
 Speedway Chapter of Main Commission of Speedway Sport (part of the Polish Motor Union) awarded him and Przemysław Pawlicki for one of the best debuts in Polish speedway history.

-In 2009, he rode for Atlas Wrocław in Poland, Rospiggarna in Sweden and MSC Diedenberge in Germany.
+In 2009, Janowski rode for Atlas Wrocław in Poland, Rospiggarna in Sweden and MSC Diedenberge in Germany.
 In Sweden, he rode in nine matches and scored 4.52 point per match.
-Janowski was unsuccessful in defending his Under-21 Polish Champion title, scoring 8 points and finished eighth.
+Janowski was unsuccessful in defending his Under-21 Polish Champion title, scoring eight points and finished eighth.
 However, he did win the Bronze Helmet Final, at his home track in Wrocław, scoring a maximum 15 points.
-On 25 September he was second in Silver Helmet Final, losing to Grzegorz Zengota by two points.
+On 25 September, he was second in Silver Helmet Final, losing to Grzegorz Zengota by two points.

 On 11 July, Janowski competed in the Individual U-19 European Championship Final and won the silver medal after winning a run off with Martin Vaculík and Artem Laguta.
 The gold medal was won by Przemysław Pawlicki.
 Janowski and Pawlicki were the highest scorer for the Polish team in the Team U-19 European Championship Final on 23 August and Poland won U-19 European Champion title.
 On 5 September in Gorzów Wielkopolski he scored 13 points for Poland, and the team successfully defended their U-21 World Champion title at Under-21 Speedway World Cup.
 On 3 October will be started in Individual U-21 World Championship Final.